concordion/concordion-logback-extension/src/test/resources/specification/HtmlLog.md

 This will add a [step](- "c:assertTrue=addStep(#fixture)") to the log.

-See (Configuration)[LogBackConfiguration.html] for an example of using the log level to achieve the same result.
+See [LogBack Configuration](LogBackConfiguration.html) for an example of using the log level to achieve the same result.

 ### Location Aware Logging